SemEval/SemEval2025/schedule.md

 Online poster sessions will be held on Gather.

-All in-person activities will be held in Hall M2.
+In-person presentations will be held in <strong>Hall M2</strong>.
 Oral sessions and invited talk will also be streamed on Zoom.

+In-person poster sessions will be in <strong>Exhibit Hall X5</strong>.

 ### Thursday, July 31st